 Months of entry

-You can expect to become part of a unique learning community made up of staff, guest speakers and fellow students from a diverse range of creative disciplines and cultures.
+You can expect to become part of a unique learning community, made up of staff and fellow students from a diverse range of creative disciplines and cultures.
 Through tutorials, set and self-initiated projects, workshops and group discussions, you will gain a deeper understanding of the design process that will enhance your practice.
-Visual language and grammar, typographic hierarchy, symbol design, graphic representation, identity and information visualisation are just some of the areas you will explore.
+Visual language and grammar, typographic hierarchy, graphic representation, identity and information visualisation are just some of the areas you will explore.
 Personal projects will provide you with a foundation in the principles of visual communication whilst engaging with postgraduate level research methods and conceptual development.
 Examples of personal projects include: mapping directional devices in the city; the promotion of a typeface; visual analysis of people flow and visual surveys of lettering.

 Information for international students

-English language requirements - IELTS 6.5 (or equivalent) is required, with a minimum of 5.5 in each of the four skills.
+- IELTS 6.5 (or equivalent) is required, with a minimum of 5.5 in each of the four skills.

 Fees and funding